lbain/lucybain/source/blog/2014/10-10-function-prototype-bind.md

 }
 ```

-Ok, so using `setTimeout` doesn't lead to the most exciting example, but go with me here.
+Ok, so using `setTimeout` doesn’t lead to the most exciting example, but go with me here.
 We get an error on the `this.location.origin` because the newly bound `this` refers to the `Person` object, not the context of `setTimeout`.
 To get the outcome we're looking for, we have to cache `this`:

 ```